mictaege/arete/Readme.md

 ```
 A specification written in descriptive style contains one or more descriptions as nested classes.
 Each description defines several executable expectations.

-See [source](/src/test/java/com/github/mictaege/arete/CalculatorDescriptiveStyleSpec.java) for a complete example.
+See [Tests](/src/test/java/com/github/mictaege/arete) for more examples.

 ## Lifecycle and Scope